Skip to main content

 On May 7, the Department of French and Italian welcomed Professor Simona Forti (Scuola Normale Superiore di Pisa) for the final installment in this year's departmental lecture series.
 Professor Forti held an afternoon lecture entitled Everyone is Talking About Totalitarianism Again: What Mean Can It Have Today?

-This March, Professor Paola Nasti published her long-awaited book on the Bible and intertextuality in Dante, I morsi della carità.
+This past March, Professor Paola Nasti published her long-awaited book on the Bible and intertextuality in Dante, I morsi della carità.
 Dante a la «Bibbia» with Giorgio Pozzi Editore.

 The essays collected in Professor Nasti's new book propose an organic journey into Dante Alighieri's biblical and religious culture to reflect on some of the central issues of the poet's work and thought which revolve around the concept of charity as a manifestation of the divine: the practice of Christ-mimicry and holiness, salvation, soteriology and ecclesiology, prophecy, knowledge, biblical interpretation and above all the charisma of poetry.